Kruiser8/Kruiz-Control/README.md

 - Support Kruiser through <a href="https://patreon.com/kruiser8">Patreon</a>.
 - <a href="https://github.com/Kruiser8/Kruiz-Control-Documentation">Translate the documentation</a>.
-- Help others in the <a href="https://discord.gg/wU3ZK3Q">Support Discord</a>.
+- Help others and contribute ideas in the <a href="https://discord.gg/wU3ZK3Q">Support Discord</a>.
-- Contribute ideas for the <a href="https://trello.com/b/oIV3q6Im/kruiz-control">roadmap</a>.
 - Spread the word!

 I do take commissions to implement custom functionality when necessary.
 Please reach out if you have a specific request.